Timeline: Key Events in the Babri Masjid – Ram Mandir Controversy

 March – August 2003: ASI Survey – Archaeological Survey of India begins excavating the land underneath the disputed site under the directions of the Allahabad High Court.
 It claims to have found remnants of a 10th century Hindu Temple.
 Muslims question the ASI report.

 June 30th 2009: Liberhan Commission report submitted – After a delay of 17 years, the Librehan Commission submits its report to the Prime Minister, though its contents are not made public.

 September 30th 2010: Allahabad HC splits land in three ways – The High Court delivers its judgment, dividing the land between three parties: one third for the Sunni Wakf Board, one third for the Nirmohi Akhara and one third to Ram Lalla Virajman.

-The judgment of the Lucknow Bench of the HC of September 30, 2010, which divided the disputed land in Ayodhya in 2:1 ratio among the Muslim and Hindu litigants.
+The Judgment of the Lucknow Bench of the HC on September 30, 2010, divided the disputed land in Ayodhya in 2:1 ratio among the Muslim and Hindu litigants.

 March 21th 2017: Former Chief Justice Khehar suggests an out of court settlement among all parties.

 August 11th 2017: 3 judge bench of SC starts hearing the matter – The 3 judge bench of SC comprising Dipak Misra CJI, Ashok Bhushan and Abdul Nazeer JJ began hearing the appeal.

 Feb – July 2018: The petitioners argue that the SC ought to refer the 1994 Ismail Faruqui judgment to a 7-judge Bench for reconsideration.